Super Simple Tomato Basil Topped Baked Fish tastes delicious and is budget friendly too!

 - 1 clove garlic minced

-- 1 large or 3 Roma tomatoes peeled and coarsely chopped
+- 3 Roma tomatoes peeled and coarsely chopped

 - 1 tablespoon all-season spice blend

-- 4 1/4 lb. white fish filets such as tilapia, cod or flounder
+- 4 pound tilapia or use another white fish such as cod or flounder

 While I’m always glad to share a budget friendly recipe with you, today’s post is about more than that.
 In our country, we are overweight yet undernourished due to poverty and our food supply.
 Many people on a fixed income believe that they cannot prepare healthy meals on a budget and then turn to convenience and packaged foods instead.
 Food insecurity is not just an urban problem.
 It occurs in more than 2 million rural households too.
 And the US spends$190 billion in health care and lost productivity as a result of obesity.